abbindustrigymnasium/anv-ndargr-nssnitt-ux-bg1a/README.md

 ### Gallery

 If you're a visual sausage enthusiast, our "Gallery" is the place for you.
 Search for images of different sausages and feast your eyes on their delectable forms.
-This page uses the same api as the sausge of the day site where you can search for immages using the google image search.
+This page uses the same **API** as the sausge of the day site where you can search for immages using the google image search.

 ### Navbar

 Our website features an easy-to-use navbar that allows seamless navigation to all sections.
-By clicking the dropdown icon, users can access the settings menu to personalize fonts, font size, themes (dark, light, normal), and font thickness to enhance their sausage-loving experience.
+By clicking the dropdown icon, users can access the settings menu to personalize fonts, font size, themes **(dark, light, normal)**, and font thickness to enhance their sausage-loving experience.

 ### Footer

-Our website also includes a footer where you can support our sausage journey. by sendeing un 500kr via swish, and subscribe to our newletter via emial
+Our website also includes a footer where you can support our sausage journey. by sendeing un **500kr** via swish, and subscribe to our newletter via emial **(not a real number)**

 ## Design